 In this pluvial darkness he pulled up his collar close, and the lapels which overlapped across his chest warmed him.
 A few celebratory drags then he flicked the cigarette half-done to the puddle, staying with it as he watched it hiss before entering the station.

 Just the same, even after all, he still thought it was a good time for a drive, but he could not.
 Instead, he imagined steering the wheel in the darkness through the same night until he catches the first light of the next day.
 As he stood on the platform, he thought about how the rain will wash away the world clean as it always did.
 There were a few lines that he wanted to write her, regrets even.
 But he couldn’t.
 His hands are failing him.

 We were set to meet the week after Earl was found on the bathroom floor in her parents’ house.
-Everyone had to lay low for a while, but clearly it was also a way of saying that the club was about to end.
+Everyone had to lay low for a while, but clearly, it was also a way of saying that the club was about to end.
 The climate was inclement distinctively that night.
 The smell of sanitized concrete was clean and calming which paced my driving slow.
-The man in a green suit and pointy front teeth directed me to where I could park; hand-gesturing to a space behind the steel fences by the backdoor, where I found a graveyard of cigarette stubs and puddles of dark water left by the rain.
+The man in a green suit with pointy front teeth directed me to where I could park, hand-gesturing to a space behind the steel fences by the back door, where I found a graveyard of cigarette stubs and puddles of dark water left by the rain.